KU Dining FAQ's

-- The temporary card will be deactivated the first of the first full month of the fall or spring semester (September 1 in the fall and February 1 in the spring).
+- The temporary card will be deactivated September 1st in the fall and February 1st in the spring.

-- This card will substitute for the KU Card (dining center meal/Jaywalk Meal component only) until the KU Card is activated/obtained.
+- This card will substitute for the KU Card (KU Dining Plan only) until the KU Card is activated or obtained.

 - The temporary card will not provide security access nor serve as your KU Card for any other campus activity.